Talk to an Expert

 A WTP survey taken in January is stale by March.
 The consultancy that delivered it has moved on to their next engagement.
 And you’re making pricing decisions based on data that was biased when it was collected and is now outdated on top of it.

-Hal Varian — Google’s chief economist and one of the architects of modern information goods pricing theory — makes this point directly.
-His research documents that Google runs approximately 10,000 pricing and product experiments per year, with about 1,000 running concurrently.
+Google’s internal research makes this point directly.
+Their data documents that Google runs approximately 10,000 pricing and product experiments per year, with about 1,000 running concurrently.
 The reason: observational data alone “cannot establish causality for pricing decisions, leading to incorrect demand curve estimation.”
 External factors create false correlations between price and demand that no survey can untangle.

 The alternative: continuous monetization